FogmaLOL/ForceCancelStorageGUI/README.md

 - saves Config

 ## contributor's
-Ralvy (Did most of the work) (dc: Endcrystals)
+-Ralvy (Did most of the work) (dc: Endcrystals)
-Fogma (Me, i did the keybind and configuration part!)
+-Fogma (Me, i did the keybind and configuration part!)